aekiss/nmltab/README.md

 nmltab.py -d file1.nml file2.nml ... fileN.nml
 ```
 Shows only the semantic differences between the namelist files.
+To show only the first file in which each change occurs in a sequence of namelist files (e.g. from successive submissions of a simulation), use the `-dp` option (or use `-dpi` to avoid clutter from CICE and MATM timestep counters).

 #### Markdown output
 ```